Bleitch17/Eeg-Classification/README.md

 ```

 ### 3.3 Running Inference Scripts
 The `NaiveBayes`, `LSTM`, and `DeepCNN` directories contain inference scripts that may be run to reproduce the results seen in the report.
 Unfortunately, the model states for `CNN_ELU` and `CNN_RELU` were lost due to a bug, so there are no inference scripts for those models.
+The other models all have .pth (some with .npy to record the fold's metrics history)

 > NOTE - The inference scripts require manual download of data from this [Google Drive Folder](https://drive.google.com/drive/folders/1zoJrLGljjhZXrgfG6OspXZZ7gZ3NFLOL?usp=sharing), since GitHub does not allow files over 100Mb to be stored in the repo.
 The inference scripts will explicitly log which files need to be downloaded, and where they should be placed if run without the proper data.